-At the time the compensation committee made decisions concerning the compensation of our NEOs for 2022, its most recent benchmarking study addressing all compensation elements was a study completed by FW Cook in 2021.
-For purposes of its benchmarking analysis, FW Cook identified companies in the print and commercial services industries, with a preference for companies focused on marketing platforms and a trailing four quarter revenue between \$1 billion and \$8 billion.
-The comparator group consisted of the following 20 companies (the "comparable companies"):
+At the time the compensation committee made decisions concerning the compensation of our NEOs for 2024, its most recent benchmarking study addressing all compensation elements was a study completed by FW Cook in 2023.
+For purposes of its benchmarking analysis, FW Cook identified publicly traded, standalone companies in the print and commercial services industries, with a preference for companies focused on marketing platforms and a trailing four quarter revenue between \$1 billion and \$8 billion, with exceptions for certain key competitors.
+The comparator group consists of the following 20 companies (the "comparable companies"):

 - ACCO Brands Corporation

+- · Advantage Solutions

 - · Brady Corporation

 - · Cimpress N.V.

 - Clear Channel Outdoor

-- · Conduet Inc.
+- · Conduent Inc.

-- · Deluxe Corporation
+- Deluxe Corporation

 - · Gannett Co., Inc.

-- Graphic Packaging Holding Company

-Pitney Bowes Inc.
+- Interpublic Group of Cos.

 - John Wiley & Sons, Inc.

 - Matthews International Corporation

 - · Maximus Inc.

-- · MDC Partners Inc.
+- · Omnicom Group

-- Meredith Corporation

-- · Nielsen Holdings Inc.
+- · Pitney Bowes Inc.

-- · R. R. Donnelley & Sons Company

-- · Sealed Air Corporation

 - Sonoco Products Company

+- Stagwell

+- Steelcase

 - · The NY Times Company

-- · Thryv Holdings Inc.
+- Thryv Holdings Inc.

+- · Ziff Davis

-The compensation committee used the comparable companies during 2021 for purposes of setting target compensation for 2022 for our NEOs.
+The compensation committee used the comparable companies during 2023 for purposes of setting target compensation for 2024 for our NEOs.

-2022 Process
+2024 Process

-In setting the amount of each element of compensation for our NEOs in 2022, the compensation committee followed the process described below.
+In setting the amount of each element of compensation for our NEOs in 2024, the compensation committee followed the process described below.